-When it comes to moving your living room furniture, you’re probably asking yourself—should I ship living room furniture one item at a time or all together?
+When it comes to living room furniture shipping, you’re probably asking yourself—should I ship living room furniture one item at a time or all together?

 We field questions like this all the time.
 When people are moving, they may not be fully aware of what options are available to them and often think it would be less expensive to ship each piece of furniture separately via a parcel shipper than to pay for a truck to haul everything.
 Let’s take a closer look at what options there are.